The Radar Analogy – How are RADAR and OSS linked?

 Sean Parker

 One of my favourite vendor selection and requirements gathering stories relates to a tender that was run by the Air Ministry in Britain during the 1930s.
 The aim was to develop an aircraft early warning system to alert when possible airborne threats were approaching over the English Channel.
 The most likely technology at the time was the acoustic mirror.
 A comprehensive tender was drawn up, detailing the construction of enormous reinforced concrete acoustic mirrors to amplify remote aircraft engine noises.
-Despite the lengthy and expensive exercise to develop this tender, the technology proved to be a dead-end.
+Despite the lengthy and expensive exercise to develop this tender, the technology proved to be a dead-end as planes were close enough to be visible with the human eye before being detected by the acoustic mirrors.

 Acoustic Mirror